mwaylabs/BlueRange-SDK-Android/README.md

 ## Overview
 The BlueRange SDK is a library for Android and iOS that enables apps to interact with [Relution SmartBeacons](https://www.relution.io/de/beacon-management-plattform/).
-SmartBeacons can be managed, monitored, updated and configured centrally in Relution IoT by building up a BLE network (mesh) based on our [FruityMesh](https://github.com/mwaylabs/fruitymesh/wiki) beacon firmware making them constantly connected to the cloud.
+SmartBeacons can be managed, monitored, updated and configured remotely with the Relution IoT platform by building up a BLE network (mesh) based on the [FruityMesh](https://github.com/mwaylabs/fruitymesh/wiki) beacon firmware making them constantly connected to the cloud.

 ## Features
 Currently the BlueRange SDK supports iOS devices that run at least on iOS 8.0 and Android devices with API level 18 or higher.
-Features that are based on BLE advertising, however, additionally require the Bluetooth LE peripheral mode (API level 21).
+Features that are based on BLE advertising, however, require the Bluetooth LE peripheral mode on Android devices (API level 21).

 The BlueRange SDK is build up of a core and a service layer.

-The **core layer** contains a set of components that simplify processing streams of beacon messages (e.g. iBeacon or Eddystone messages).
-These message processing components can be combined to form a flexible event driven architecture.
+The **core layer** contains a set of components that simplify beacon message stream processing (e.g. iBeacon or Eddystone messages).
+These message processing components can be combined resulting in a flexible event driven architecture.

-The **service layer** builds on top of the core layer and contains Relution IoT specific services.
+The **service layer** builds on top of the core layer and connects your app with Relution.

 More specifically, the following features are supported: